Frequently Asked Questions

 Where can I find recipes?

 Two resistant starch cookbooks have been published: The CarbLovers Diet by the editors of Health magazine and The Skinny Carb Diet by David Feder and the editors of Prevention magazine.
-In addition, several recipes are available at www.KingArthurFlour.com, who sells Hi-maize® natural fiber.
+In addition, numerous recipes are available at www.KingArthurFlour.com, using Hi-maize® high amylose corn starch and at www.Flourish-Flour.com, using Flourish high amylose wheat flour.

 What are the sources of isolated and extracted resistant starch?

 High amylose corn, green banana flour, and raw potato starch are the most common sources of unmodified RS2 resistant starch.
-High amylose wheat is also being developed and may be available in the near future.
+High amylose wheat flour was also recently introduced and is now available.

 Raw potato starch is commonly referenced by many users online.
 It should be used as a supplement, as it loses its resistant starch and cooks out when heated or processed.

 There are a couple of different sources of green banana flour in the market.
 The typical flour has been heat treated to dry, which degrades the resistant starch content.
-One brand, NuBana N200 Green Banana Flour from International Agriculture Group, has the highest levels of resistant starch available.
+One brand, NuBana RS65 Green Banana Flour from Griffith Foods, has the highest levels of resistant starch available.
 It is just starting to become available in the market and has twice the amount of resistant starch as other sources of green banana flour.

 What types of resistant starch are being used in the food industry?